Jim Thompson (Illinois politician): Law career

-Thompson worked in the Cook County State's Attorney's office, taught at Northwestern University's law school, and was appointed by President Richard Nixon to serve as U.S. Attorney for the Northern District of Illinois.
-He served from November 1971 until June 1975.
+Following law school, Thompson worked in the Cook County State's Attorney's office under Democrat Daniel P. Ward.
+While working there in the early 1960s, he fought against obsenity and pornography, such as by prosecuting comedian Lenny Bruce.
+He also argued two cases in front of the United States Supreme Court, including Escobedo v.
+Illinois.
+After leaving the State's Attorney's office in 1964, Thompson taught in the law school at Nothwestern University for five years.

+In 1969, he joined the office of the United States Attorney for the Northern District of Illinois.
+Initially leading the criminal division for around a year, Thompson was subsequently appointed U.S. Attorney by President Richard Nixon following the resignation of William J. Bauer.
-As a federal prosecutor in the early 1970s, he obtained a conviction against former governor Otto Kerner Jr. for his use of improper influence on behalf of the racetrack industry.

-He also tried and convicted many of Chicago mayor Richard J. Daley's top aides, most notably Alderman Thomas E. Keane and County Clerk Matt Danaher, on various corruption charges.
-People like Keane and Danaher, the mayor's point man on patronage were also major figures in the Cook County Democratic Party's political machine.
-These high-profile cases gave Thompson the celebrity that fueled his run for governor in 1976.
+Serving from 1971 until 1975, he prosecuted around 350 Illinois public officials and their associates.
+During the early 1970s, he obtained a conviction against former governor Otto Kerner Jr. for his use of improper influence on behalf of the racetrack industry.
+He also tried and convicted many top aides of Chicago mayor Richard J. Daley, most notably Alderman Thomas E. Keane and County Clerk Matt Danaher, on various corruption charges.
+Prosecuting these prominent members of Chicago's Democratic political machine gave Thompson the celebrity that fueled his run for governor in 1976.

-To the chagrin of many, Thompson was bipartisan in his attacks on corruption in Cook County and Chicago.
-He not only prosecuted high-profile Democrats, but also prominent Republicans such as County Commissioner Floyd Fulle and former U.S. Senate candidate, William Rentschler.
-Organized crime in Chicago was harder for his unit to crack and there were few high-profile cases during his era.
+However, Thompson was bipartisan in his attacks on political corruption in Cook County and Chicago, pursuing not only high-profile Democrats, but also Republicans.
+Organized crime in Chicago was harder for his unit to crack and there were few notable cases during his tenure.

 Governor of Illinois

-1976 election
+1976 and 1978 election

-In the 1976 election, he won 65 percent of the vote over Democratic Secretary of State Michael Howlett, who had defeated incumbent governor Dan Walker in the primary and who had the support of Chicago Mayor and Cook County Democratic Party chairman Richard J. Daley.
+In the 1976 election, Thompson won 65 percent of the vote over Democratic Secretary of State Michael Howlett, who had defeated incumbent governor Dan Walker in the primary and who had the support of Chicago Mayor and Cook County Democratic Party chairman Richard J. Daley.

 Thompson was the first candidate for governor to receive over 3 million votes; his tally of 3,000,395 remains the largest number of votes ever cast for a candidate in an election for Governor of Illinois.
 His first term was for only two years because Illinois moved its gubernatorial election from presidential-election years to midterm-election years.

-1978 and 1982 elections

 Thompson was re-elected to a full four-year term in 1978 with 60 percent of the vote, defeating State Comptroller Michael Bakalis.
+In 1982.

+1982 election

+Thompson was re-elected to a full four-year term in 1978 with 60 percent of the vote, defeating State Comptroller Michael Bakalis.
 In 1982, Thompson was very narrowly re-elected over former U.S. Senator Adlai E. Stevenson III.
 Thompson won the contest by only 5,074 votes.
+It remains the closest gubernatorial race in Illinois history.